FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 - A **polymorphism** is a part of DNA that can differ between individuals.
 - These variations come from mutations that happened over long periods of human history.
 - The different versions (or "states") of a polymorphism are called **alleles**.
-- In statistical term: a polymorphism is a random variable and an allele is one of the outcomes in the sample space.
+- In statistical terms: a polymorphism is a random variable and an allele is one of the outcomes in the sample space.

 ---